List of systems biology modeling software: Particle-based simulators

 Particle based simulators treat each molecule of interest as an individual particle in continuous space, simulating molecular diffusion, molecule-membrane interactions and chemical reactions.

 Comparison of particle-based simulators

 The following list compares the features for several particle-based simulators.
 This table is edited from a version that was originally published in the Encyclopedia of Computational Neuroscience.
 System boundaries codes: R = reflecting, A = absorbing, T = transmitting, P = periodic, and I = interacting. * Algorithm is exact but software produced incorrect results at the time of original table compilation. † These benchmark run times are not comparable with others due to differing levels of detail.

+Model calibration software

+Model calibration is a key activity when developing systems biology models.
+This table highlights some of the current model calibration tools available to systems biology modelers.
+The first table list tools that are SBML compatible.

+PEtab is a community standard for specifying model calibration runs.

 Legacy open-source software applications

 The following list some very early software for modeling biochemical systems that were developed pre-1980s There are listed for historical interest.

 The following list shows some of the software modeling applications that were developed in the 1980s and 1990s.
 There are listed for historical interest.